modeco80/dotfiles/README.md

 ## dotfiles

-wahoo
+wahoo (2022 edition)

 ## how to install

-`./ins-arch.sh`

-then

-`./sync.sh`

-after that log out, log back in, then startx and enjoy
+`./sync.sh` will install everything into your home directory

+relog and it should be good to go.